<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Small

-Our smallest group of volunteers is typically 4-6 people (including a head teacher).
-You'll find small group sizes often in Mexico, and in some locations in Thailand.
+Our smallest group of volunteers is typically 5-7 people (including a head teacher).
+You'll find small group sizes often in Mexico and in Poland.

 There are some major pros of being in a small group — Since everyone needs to be actively involved in planning activities and vacations, you get to know each other very well.
 With group sizes like this, the whole group will be teaching, living, traveling, and doing everything else together.
 Best for volunteers who are willing to get along with everyone and come home with close friends!